PRIMARY YEARS PROGRAMME

 - Personal, Social and Physical education

 What we want the students to be able to do is addressed in the element of learning skills within the units of inquiry.
-The construction of meaning and understanding is complemented by the students acquiring and applying a range of skills.
+The construction of meaning and understanding is complemented by the students acquiring and applying a range of learning skills: